Rules

 - Select features that will be used as a source for the rule by creating a new line in Condition.

-- Select Product Feature, click on (...) and select Product Feature ID/s to select them as a condition of the Rule.
-Item must contain this product feature in order for this rule to be applicable
+...), and then select Product Feature ID(s) to use as a rule condition.
+The item must contain this product feature for the rule to apply.

 Available rules